 Academic progress is a critical component to successful program and degree completion at Ozarks.
 The academic progress of students is monitored at the end of each term.
-Those students whose quality of academic work is such that progress toward graduation is in jeopardy will be notified of their status on Academic Warning, Academic Probation, or Academic Suspension.

-Academic Good Standing
+Those students whose quality of academic work is such that progress toward graduation is in jeopardy will be notified of their status of Academic Warning, Academic Probation, or Academic Suspension.
+The University Good Standing committee reviews all students' academic progress toward 4 year degree completion as well as reports of academic integrity violations and administers the Academic Good Standing policy.
+Students that are not showing progress by midpoint of their academic career will be evaluated.

-Students in Academic Good Standing will have a minimum grade point average (GPA) of 2.00 (1.00 for first semester students) and will be making adequate progress toward graduation, typically by completing 15 hours each term.
+Academic Good Standing Students in Academic Good Standing will have a minimum grade point average (GPA) of 2.00 and will be making adequate progress toward graduation, typically by completing 15 hours each term.
+Academic status is not sequenced and students may go on any status as determined by the Good Standing Committee.

-Academic Warning